 Inch-Pounds to Newton-Meters Converter

-Enter the torque in inch-pounds below to get the value converted to newton-meters.
+Enter the torque in inch-pounds below to convert it to newton-meters.

 Result in Newton-Meters: